-In these cases, to stimulate hypertrophy, you would need a higher rep volume.
+In these cases, you would need a higher rep volume to stimulate hypertrophy.

-Adding weight allows you to give the muscle the growth stimulus you are looking for without stretching as much in training.
-In turn, prepare the fabric to mobilize this type of load if you need to do it in your day today.
+Adding weight allows you to give the muscle the desired growth stimulus without stretching as much in training.
+In turn, prepare the fabric to mobilize this load if you need to do it in your day today.

 To achieve this, I recommend having at least two extra loads (such as kettlebells, dumbbells, or chin-up weight) to tell the difference between exercising with different weights.